VaibhavRtd7/ProjectHub/frontend/README.md

 4. Access the application by navigating to `http://localhost:3000` in your web browser.

 ## Usage
-1. Register for an account on the DevCritique platform.
+1. Register for an account on the ProjectHub platform.
 2. Log in to your account and submit a new project by providing its details and a link.
 3. Explore other projects submitted by users and provide insightful reviews with comments and feedback.
 4. As a project owner, manage reviews by assigning labels and rating them to acknowledge helpful feedback.